-In accordance with the Banking Law, the Board of Directors has delegated a certain amount of its loan allocation authority to the Bank's Credit Committee.
+In accordance with the Banking Law, the Board has delegated a certain amount of its loan allocation authority to the Bank's Credit Committee.
 The Credit Committee holds weekly meetings to review loan proposals sent by the branches to the head office that exceed the head office's loan authorisation limit.
-The Credit Committee reviews these loan proposals, decides on those that are within its approval limits and submits those that exceed its authorised limits but it deems appropriate to the full Board of Directors for further review.
-In addition to certain members of the Board of Directors, various executives of the Bank are also on this committee.
+The Credit Committee reviews these loan proposals, decides on those that are within its approval limits and submits those that exceed its authorised limits but it deems appropriate to the Board for further review.